Sustainable

 [Because:] Problems can never be solved with the same way of thinking that created them.

-Albert Einstein.
+Quote from Albert Einstein.
 1946 - in light of the new threat of atomic weapons.

 The longer one tries to apply the solution strategies that fit yesterday's problems to today's problems, the bigger they become, the problems.

-Translated from: Harald Welzer.
+Translated from Harald Welzer.
 2023.
 Zeiten Ende – Politik ohne Leitbild, Gesellschaft in Gefahr.

 © ChristianChan | Shutterstock, Inc. [US] 2021